McShelby/hugo-theme-relearn/exampleSite/content/cont/frontmatter/_index.en.md

 # Default: false
 # For huge graphs it can be helpful to make them zoomable.
 Zoomable graphs come
 # with a reset button for the zoom.
-# If not set, the set value of your site's config.toml is used or given as a
+# If not set, the set value of your site's hugo.toml is used or given as a
 # parameter to individual graphs.
 mermaidZoom = true

 # Initialization options for Mermaid.
 # Default: not set
 # A JSON value.
 See the Mermaid documentation for possible parameter.
-# If not set, the set value of your site's config.toml is used.
+# If not set, the set value of your site's hugo.toml is used.
 mermaidInitialize = "{ \"securityLevel\": \"loose\" }"

 # Only load Mermaid if needed.